microsoft/live-share/docs/quickstart/share.md

 ### 4. [Optional] Hide or exclude files

-If you would prefer to hide or prevent guest access to certain files or folders, a **.vsls.json** file can be added to your project with these settings.
+If you would prefer to hide or completely exclude certain files or folders from the collaboration session, a **.vsls.json** file can be added to your project with these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

 ### 5. Start a collaboration session